Actuation indicator

 Additional information

 If there is a light, it is at or near the pushbutton and remains illuminated until the WALK interval begins.
-The light is dark during the WALK and flashing DONT WALK intervals.
+The light is dark during the WALK and flashing DONT WALK intervals, unless the button is pressed during flashing DONT WALK.
 A light may be helpful to persons with low vision, but persons who are blind require a tone.

 When to use

-An audible indication is particularly useful to pedestrians who are blind when the pushbutton is a pressure-sensitive electromagnetic button which does not feel like it depresses.
+An audible indication that the button has been pressed is particularly useful to pedestrians who are blind when the pushbutton is a pressure-sensitive electromagnetic button which does not feel like it depresses.

 References

-MUTCD 4E.08 refers to a pilot light and specifies that the "pilot light or other means of indication installed with a pedestrian pushbutton shall not be illuminated until actuation.
+MUTCD Section 4E.08, P16 refers to a pilot light and specifies that the "pilot light or other means of indication installed with a pedestrian pushbutton shall not be illuminated until actuation.
 Once it is actuated, it shall remain illuminated until the pedestrian's green or WALKING PERSON (symbolizing WALK) signal indication is displayed."

 How used by pedestrians who are blind or who have low vision